Olowoyo01/Olowoyo01/README.md

 - 👋 Hi, I’m @Olowoyo01
 - 👀 I’m interested in work with you
 - 🌱 I’m currently learning software engineering
-- 💞️ I’m looking to collaborate on the projects given
+- 💞️ I’m looking forward to collaborate on the projects given
 - 📫 You can reach me via akinadekuburat@gmail.com or slack @ Kuburat Abiodun

 <!---